by Dr. Lawrence Wilson

 Organ And Tissue Effects Of Toxic Iron

 Definition.
-Iron toxicity means there is too much iron in the body.
-However, this is not as simple as it may appear.
-For example, I find that excess iron is in a biounavailable form, such as an oxide.
+Iron toxicity is not as simple as it may appear.
+For example, we find that excess iron is in a biounavailable form, such as an oxide.
 In other words, there is not too much available iron.
 Instead, toxic forms of iron build up in the body.